flowchart TB

 Note that we currently only support and provide binaries for Windows and Linux, for the x86_64 architecture.

-To check whether the installation was performed successfully, open a terminal and go to the path where the executable is for example C:\bin\ribasim\
+To check whether the installation was performed successfully, open a terminal and go to the path where the executable is for example C:\bin\ribasim\.
+If you are using cmd.exe type ribasim --help, or for PowerShell ./ribasim.

 This will give the following message if it is installed correctly:

-To use Ribasim from any directory without specifying the full path, you can add the Ribasim executable directory to your Windows Path environment variable.
+If you used the installation script, Ribasim is already on your PATH.
+For manual installations, you can add the Ribasim executable directory to your Windows Path environment variable.

 - Search “Environment Variables” in the Windows search bar